Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 These patterns of rising separation distress, engaging in goodbye behaviours and increased demand for future companionship, suggest a decoupling in the general population of attachment that persists despite declining hedonic appeal and perceived understanding.
 But does repeated exposure increase the risk of this pattern for specific individuals?
 Using participant-specific trajectories for ``wanting'' (separation distress) and ``liking'' (likeability and engagingness), we classified participants into four behavioural profiles (see Methods).
-As expected with a general population sample, the majority showed aligned responses: 44.8\% exhibited aligned engagement (increasing liking and wanting together) while 19.1\% showed aligned disengagement (declining in both).
-However, a substantial minority exhibited decoupling: while 12.7\% showed healthy satiation (increasing liking without developing wanting), 23.4\% displayed signals of dependency formation (wanting the AI more despite liking it less).
-To test our hypothesis that repeated exposure to AI companionship increases the prevalence of the dependency profile, we conducted one-sided tests of proportion, converting odds ratios into interpretable Number Needed to Harm (NNH), an epidemiological measure indicating how many people must be exposed to a risk factor for one additional person to experience harm (see Methods).
-We found that relationship-seeking AI increases the risk of the dependency behavioural profile: for every 20 people exposed to relationship-seeking versus relationship-avoiding AI, we would expect one additional person to display decoupled dependency (NNH=20, OR=1.32, $p=.012$).
-For emotional conversations versus political conversations, one additional person in every 28 would show this pattern (NNH=28, OR=1.22, $p=.037$).
-Finally, real-world AI companionship likely activates both these treatments: exposure to relationship-seeking AI for emotional and personal exchanges.
-When both treatments are applied, the effect strengthens considerably (relative to the most functional use case of relationship-avoiding AI in informational political dialogues).
-For every 12 people exposed to these AI companionship settings, we would expect one additional person to display the dependency risk profile (NNH=12, OR=1.63, $p=.004$).
-Magnitude analyses on individual trajectories using one-sided $t$-tests confirmed that companionship conditions produced larger decoupling scores (wanting $-$ liking slopes; $d=0.44$ to $0.65$, all $p<.0001$).
+As expected with a general population sample, the majority showed aligned responses: 45.2\% exhibited aligned engagement (increasing liking and wanting together) while 18.1\% showed aligned disengagement (declining in both).
+However, a substantial minority exhibited decoupling: while 13.8\% showed healthy satiation (increasing liking without developing wanting), 23.0\% displayed signals of dependency formation (wanting the AI more despite liking it less).
+To test our hypothesis that repeated exposure to AI companionship increases the prevalence of the dependency profile, we conducted one-sided tests of proportion, converting odds ratios into interpretable Number Needed to Harm (NNH), an epidemiological measure indicating how many people must be exposed to a risk factor for one additional person to be affected (see Methods).
+Relationship-seeking AI increased the risk of the dependency behavioural profile: for every 23 people exposed to relationship-seeking versus relationship-avoiding AI, we would expect one additional person to display decoupled dependency (NNH=23, OR=1.28, $p=0.025$).
+A similar ratio is found for emotional conversations versus political conversations (NNH=23, OR=1.27, $p=0.0148$).
+Finally, real-world AI companionship likely activates both these treatments (exposure to relationship-seeking AI for emotional and personal exchanges), where the effect strengthens considerably (NNH=11, OR=1.70, $p=0.002$).